 - Yale University School of Medicine, CT, 1996

-- University of Pennsylvania Health System, Neurological Surgery, PA, 2003
+- University of Pennsylvania Medical, Neurosurgery, PA, 2003

 Dr. Schwalb obtained his BA in Classical Greek summa cum laude from CUNY Brooklyn College, spurring a lasting interest in how the structure of language influences thought.
-He obtained his MD from Yale University, where he was named a Farr Scholar, one of five recipients of the medical school’s highest thesis award.
-He completed his surgical internship at Johns Hopkins University.
-He completed his Neurosurgical residency at the University of Pennsylvania with an infolded fellowship in spine surgery.
-He then completed a fellowship in Stereotactic and Functional Neurosurgery with Andres Lozano, MD, PhD at the University of Toronto, during which time he also obtained additional training in epilepsy and peripheral nerve surgery.
+He obtained his MD from Yale University.
+He completed his surgical internship at Johns Hopkins University and his neurosurgical residency at the University of Pennsylvania with an infolded fellowship in spine surgery.
+He then completed a fellowship in Stereotactic and Functional Neurosurgery at the University of Toronto, during which time he also obtained additional training in epilepsy and peripheral nerve surgery.